falcosecurity/falco-website/content/en/docs/event-sources/dropped-events.md

 ## Actions Rate Throttling

-To reduce the likelihood of a flood of log messages/alerts, a token bucket is provided to govern the actions.
-The default parameter of the token bucket is the rate of one alert per 30 seconds with an allowed burst of up to 10 messages.
+To reduce the likelihood of a flood of log messages/alerts, Falco provides an alert throttling mechanism disabled by default.
+This feature can be enabled through the [Falco configuration](../../configuration) (see the `outputs` entry).
+Before [v0.33.0](/blog/falco-0-33-0.md) this feature was enabled by default.

 ## Configuration